willfurnass/sheffield_hpc/parallel/MPI.rst

 There are multiple implementations of this specification, each produced by a different organisation, including `OpenMPI <https://www.open-mpi.org/>`_ and `MVAPICH <http://mvapich.cse.ohio-state.edu/>`_.
-This documentation includes information on the MPI implementations available on :ref:`ShARC <sharc-parallel>` and :ref:`Iceberg <mpi>`.
+This documentation includes information on the MPI implementations available on :ref:`ShARC <sharc-parallel>`.
-These implementations have been compiled on our clusters in a way that allows them to make optimal use of each cluster's high-speed network infrastructure (*OmniPath* on ShARC, *Infiniband* on Iceberg).
+These implementations have been compiled in a way that allows them to make optimal use of the cluster's high-speed network infrastructure (*OmniPath* on ShARC).
 If you are not sure which implementation to use then try the latest available version of OpenMPI.

 Batch MPI
 ---------
 To use MPI you need to:

-* Include information in your :ref:`batch job submission script <submit-queue>` that tells the Grid Engine scheduler you want to use a particular **Parallel Environment** (``mpi`` on ShARC, ``openmpi-ib`` on Iceberg);
+* Include information in your :ref:`batch job submission script <submit-queue>` that tells the Grid Engine scheduler you want to use a particular **Parallel Environment** (``mpi`` on ShARC);
 * Use ``module load`` to activate a particular :ref:`MPI implementation <mpi_impl>` (or ``module load`` an application that itself loads an MPI implementation behind the scenes).

 Here is an example that requests 4 *slots* (CPU cores) with 8GB of RAM per slot then runs a program called ``executable`` in the current directory using the OpenMPI library (version 2.0.1, built using version 6.2 of the gcc compiler).
 It is assumed that ``executable`` was previously compiled using that exact same MPI library.
 The Parallel Environment is specified using ``-pe``. ::

    #!/bin/bash
    # Request 4 MPI 'slots' (cores)
    #$ -pe mpi 4
    # Request 8GB of RAM per slot
    #$ -l rmem=8G

    # Load a MPI library
    module load mpi/openmpi/1.10.4/gcc-6.2

    # Run a program previously compiled using that specific MPI library
    mpirun ./executable

 Example MPI jobs
 ----------------